Grades 7 - 8 overview

 Animal Arts: Equine ground work, riding, grooming & care; farm animal care, feeding, communication & connection; basic animal physiology.

-Gender Mysteries Circle: Students explore identity, gender, and sexuality in a safe & intimate setting
+Gender Mysteries Circle: Students explore self care/wellness, identity, gender, and sexuality in a safe & intimate setting

 Media Wisdoms: Students are given a wise & appropriate context for understanding technology & media.
 Topics include etiquette, social media, advertising, games, email, keyboarding, computer & internet skills.